ipavlopoulos/greek-letter-vision/README.md

 # Learning Diachronic Representations of Ancient Greek Letterforms

-This repository accompanies the papers **"Learning Diachronic Representations of Ancient Greek Letterforms"** and **"Graphic Compensation"**.
+This repository accompanies the papers **"Learning Diachronic Representations of Ancient Greek Letterforms"** and **"Graphic Compensation in Ancient Greek Documentary Hands: A Computational Paleographic Analysis from Handwritten Character Recognition"**.
 It contains the three Greek letter datasets introduced in the first paper, the PyTorch implementation of the methodological contributions developed across the two papers, and the scripts needed to reproduce the main tables and figures.

 ## Repository scope